NeCTAR-RC/tutorials/_migration/migrating-volume.md

 1. Use the Volume Backup service to create a volume backup.
 Check that the backup has completed successfully.

+    **Note**
-    Note:  Do not use a Volume Snapshot.
+    Do not use a Volume Snapshot.
 You will not be able to create a new volume in the new AZ from the snapshot.
     {: .callout-danger}

 1. [Create a new volume]({{ site.baseurl }}/volume-storage/03-create-attach) from the backup in the new AZ